marcingminski/sqlwatch/docs/index.md

 ## Requirements

-SQLWATCH has been tested with the following SQL Server editions and versions:
+SQLWATCH has been tested with the following SQL Server editions and versions on Windows:
 * SQL Server Standard, Enterprise and Express:
   * 2008 R2 SP3
   * 2012